aburg15/tic-tac-toe/README.md

 # Tic-Tac-Toe
-Tic-Tac-Toe is an application that allows users to play the class Tic-Tac-Toe game online with two players.
+Tic-Tac-Toe is an application that allows users to play the classic Tic-Tac-Toe game online with two players.

 ## How to Play the Game: